nubisproject/nubis-builder/packer/README.md

 Packer modules
 ==============

-In here you will find various modules that [../bin/nubis-builder](nubis-builder) can load if related features are enabled.
-Please keep in mind that the modules in these directories are not automatically loaded, most of them will be conditionally loaded by hard coded logic in [../bin/nubis-builder](nubis-builder)
+In here you will find various modules that *nubis-builder* can load if related features are enabled.
+Please keep in mind that the modules in these directories are not automatically loaded, most of them will be conditionally loaded by hard coded logic in *nubis-builder*

 ### builders ###
-[../bin/nubis-builder](nubis-builder) includes built in support for four Amazon platforms.
+*nubis-builder* includes built in support for four Amazon platforms.
 These are provided for your convenience and allows you to quickly build for officially supported platforms.
 You're not limited to these builders you can still write your own in your project file, and nubis-builder will build for you.

 We provide built in support for the following platforms:
 * Amazon EBS backed Amazon Linux